 Also, it’s worth pointing out that the $0.66/month will only keep getting paid out for as long as the customer remains active.
 As soon as they cancel their billing the commission will stop getting paid.

 Can You Actually Make Money With MCA?

-You see as much as I don’t like network marketing, I’ll admit that MCA do provide a fairly decent compensation plan… But sadly in my opinion they don’t provide an overly good system or decent training to help you get started.
+You see as much as I don’t like network marketing, I’ll admit that MCA does provide a fairly decent compensation plan… But sadly, in my opinion, they don’t provide an overly good system or decent training to help you get started.

 This means that whilst the potential is there for you to make money with the Motor Club of America, ultimately you’ll probably just end up feeling “stuck” wondering how to actually promote the business.